mythaxis/mythaxis.github.io/content/issue-24/Snow Over Interstate 80.md

 weight: 8
 ---

-I drove the Boss-9 while Winston rode shotgun, feeding shells into his Winchester M97.
+{{<glyph>}}I{{</glyph>}} drove the Boss-9 while Winston rode shotgun, feeding shells into his Winchester M97.
 His nose was broken and there was dried blood down his beard and front.
 I was sporting two banged-up ribs and a wraparound bruise the size of Jersey.

 It was Christmas Eve.

 Man, was it *ever*.

 There was a *rak-rak* as the erstwhile drummer loaded a shell into the breech.
 He sure likes his 12-gauge, does Mister Winston.
 Me, I had my .455 Webley, a real antique from an era before smart ammunition, when ‘stopping power’ meant putting as big a hole as possible in your enemy.

 You might think the two of us made for unlikely partners.
 I mean, I’m Jack Frost, the Iceman, the proverbial loner—and Winston, for all his bonhomie, wasn’t exactly big on friends who’d return his calls.
 So, yeah, it was a marriage of inconvenience, something we’d just have to live with.

 The truth was I needed him more than he needed me.
 A while back I’d ended up on Santa’s Naughty List.
 Bad things happen to those on the Naughty List, and this particular Bad Thing was out for blood.

 The trick is to stay one step ahead until you make amends, until you become the proverbial reformed character, someone Jiminy Cricket would be proud to call ‘pal’.
 Well, I’d tried that, I’d tried being a good little boy—inserting myself into every saccharine-sweet tale going.
 Wonderland is where stories live on, if enough people believe in them, and was thus a target-rich environment when it comes to heart-warming schmaltz.
 So, I’d bought the entire stock from a freezing match girl, kept a robin warm under my coat, even left anonymous gifts on doorsteps—none of it mattered a damn.